drevops/vortex/.scaffold/docs/content/tools/docker.md

 ### Environment variables

 By default, the Docker Composer reads environment variables from the `.env` file.
-DrevOps provides an additional capability to read files from `.env.local` file as well.
+Scaffold provides an additional capability to read files from `.env.local` file as well.
 This allows to override the environment variables locally without modifying the `.env` file.